griffithdan/griffithdan.github.io/pages/publications.md

 ## In review and in press

+Lehmann, C., **D.M.
+Griffith**, and the “C4 origins NESCent consortium.”
+Functional diversification enabled grassy biomes to fill global climate space.
+In review PNAS.

 Quigley, K.Q., **D.M.
 Griffith**, G. Donati and T.M.
 Anderson.
 Water and nutrients, not herbivory, drive global patterns of grass leaf silicification.
-In review.
+In revision.
+Ecology

 **Griffith, D.M.**, and T.M.
 Anderson.
 Species distributions across metacommunities are spatially aggregated: a multi-taxa meta-analysis.